PrefPaint: Enhancing Medical Image Inpainting through Expert Human Feedback: Abstract

 \section{Abstract}

-Inpainting, the process of filling missing or corrupted image parts, has broad applications, including medical imaging.
-However, in specialized fields like medical polyps imaging, where accuracy and reliability are critical, inpainting models can generate inaccurate images, leading to significant errors in medical diagnosis and treatment.
-To ensure reliability, medical images should be annotated by experts like oncologists for effective model training.
-We propose PrefPaint, an approach that incorporates human feedback into the training process of Stable Diffusion Inpainting, bypassing the need for computationally expensive reward models.
-In addition, we develop a web-based interface streamlines training, fine-tuning, and inference.
+Inpainting, the process of filling missing or corrupted image parts, has broad applications in medical imaging.
+However, generating anatomically accurate synthetic polyp images for clinical AI is a largely underexplored problem.
+In specialized fields like gastroenterology, inaccuracies in generated images can lead to false patterns and significant errors in downstream diagnosis.
+To ensure reliability, models require direct feedback from domain experts like oncologists.
+We propose PrefPaint, an interactive system that incorporates expert human feedback into Stable Diffusion Inpainting.
+By using D3PO instead of full RLHF, our approach bypasses the need for computationally expensive reward models, making it a highly practical choice for resource-constrained clinical settings.
+Furthermore, we introduce a streamlined web-based interface to facilitate this expert-in-the-loop training.
+Central to this platform is the Model Tree versioning interface, a novel HCI concept that visualizes the evolutionary progression of fine-tuned models.
 This interactive interface provides a smooth and intuitive user experience, making it easier to offer feedback and manage the fine-tuning process.
-User study on various domains shows that PrefPaint outperforms existing methods, reducing visual inconsistencies and improving image rendering, particularly in medical contexts, where our model generates more realistic polyps images.
+User studies show that PrefPaint outperforms existing methods, reducing visual inconsistencies and generating highly realistic, anatomically accurate polyp images suitable for clinical AI applications.

 \ccsdesc[500]{Human-centered computing~Human computer interaction (HCI)} \ccsdesc[500]{Computing methodologies~Computer vision} \ccsdesc[500]{Computing methodologies}